Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Background

 \subsection{PEFT Methods For Comparison}

-In this section, we formally define the different fine-tuning protocols used in the analysis.
+We now formally define the different fine-tuning protocols used in the analysis.
 We begin with a downstream dataset $D$ and a feature extractor $f_{\theta}$ (pre-trained CNN (ResNet50) or a ViT (Base/Large/Huge)) expected to produce generalizable representations for diverse tasks.
 First, we freeze all the weights of this feature extractor and enable either an existing subset or a newly added parameter set according to the fine-tuning protocol.

 In selective tuning methods, we permit specific parameters to be trainable based on the selected algorithm.
 For instance, for protocols like BatchNorm and Bias Tuning, the parameters of the `BatchNorm2d' layers or the `bias' terms are respectively made trainable.
-The training protocols for other selective methods are given in Appendix (Sec 6.3).
+More details including the pseudocode are provided in Appendix (section \ref{sec:training_protocols}).

 In \textbf{TSA}, our objective is to learn task-specific weights $\phi$ to obtain the task-adapted classifier $f_{(\theta, \phi)}$.
-Next, we minimize the cross-entropy loss $L$ over the samples in the downstream dataset $D$ w.r.t the task-specific weights $\phi$.
-Li \etal \cite{li2022cross} recommend the parallel adapter configuration.
-The output of the \textit{l}-th layer of the feature extractor $f_{\theta}$ can be combined with the task-specific adapters $r_{\phi}$ for an input tensor $h \in \mathbb{R}^{W \times H \times C}$ in a parallel configuration using Equation \ref{eqn:tsa},
+Next, we minimize the cross-entropy l oss $L$ over the samples in the downstream dataset $D$ w.r.t the task-specific weights $\phi$. \citet{li2022cross} recommend the parallel adapter configuration.

 In the \textbf{SSF} method, feature modulation is achieved by introducing scale ($\gamma$) and shift ($\beta$) parameters following each operation in the model.
 The previous operation's output is multiplied by the scale parameter through a dot product and combined with the shift factor.
 Therefore, for a given input $x$, the output $y$ is calculated using the formula $y = \gamma \cdot x + \beta$.